gluobe/meraki-docker-workshop/lab-07/README.md

         ENTRYPOINT [ "npm", "start" ]

 It will start the server and serve our service on port `8080` inside the container.
+Your entire `Dockerfile` should look something like this.

+        FROM node:8

+        WORKDIR /usr/src/app

+        COPY package*.json ./

+        RUN npm install

+        COPY . .

+        EXPOSE 8080

+        ENTRYPOINT [ "npm", "start" ]

 Let's build this image.

         docker build -t ${DOCKER_HUB_USERNAME}/hello-javascript .